ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 also apply to HTTP Datagrams sent and received using the DATAGRAM capsule.

 An intermediary can reencode HTTP Datagrams as it forwards them.
-In other words, an intermediary MAY send a DATAGRAM capsule to forward an HTTP Datagram which was received in a QUIC DATAGRAM frame, and vice versa.
+In other words, an intermediary MAY send a DATAGRAM capsule to forward an HTTP Datagram that was received in a QUIC DATAGRAM frame, and vice versa.
 Intermediaries MUST NOT perform this reencoding unless they have identified the use of the Capsule Protocol on the corresponding request stream; see {{capsule-protocol}}.